 Over the years, Alison contributed to the Iyengar Yoga community by acting as Chair of the South West Iyengar Yoga Institute, Secretary for LOYA as it merged with the BKSIYTA to become IYA (UK), and has played major parts in helping to run national yoga conventions.
 Alison is indebted to all her teachers and students and eternally grateful for all the knowledge and wisdom that has been graciously passed down from the Iyengar family in Pune.
-She has gained immense inspiration by completing all 6 Levels of the Iyengar Yoga Therapy workshops with Stephanie Quirk from Pune, India, and from regular classes and workshops with Ali Dashti and Richard Agar Ward.
+She gained immense inspiration by completing all 6 Levels of the Iyengar Yoga Therapy workshops with Stephanie Quirk from Pune, India, and from regular classes and workshops with Ali Dashti and Richard Agar Ward.

 For The University of York’s yoga research trial, Alison designed the yoga programme, trained the trial’s 20 yoga teachers and enjoyed working with Anna Semlyen on the York Trials Unit‘s yoga trial 2005-2011.
 This work has included manual-writing (the Students’ Manual – given to trial participants and the Teachers’ Manual – for trained teachers), taking all the photos for the YHLB book, and recording the YHLB Relaxations audio tracks.
 Alison looks forward to contributing to more yoga research.

-She is a registered stakeholder with NICE with regard to healthcare guidelines and yoga, and represents yoga at conventions and conferences.
+She was a registered stakeholder with NICE with regard to healthcare guidelines for low back pain, and represents yoga at conventions and conferences.
 She works passionately to champion yoga, via this evidence-based yoga programme in order to benefit others through its holistic health potential and regularly speaks to academics about yoga research.

 She teaches yoga classes, holidays and workshops in Cornwall, Switzerland and elsewhere.
 She trains yoga teachers in the full evidence-based ‘Yoga for Healthy Lower Backs’ programme.